 After lunch, we will head towards a nearby town of modern Messene, on the water resort, for a free evening, dinner, and overnight.

 The fourth day of the tour is a day for Olympians!
 We head to the birthplace of the Olympic Games, the beautiful site of Ancient Olympia in the western part of the Peloponnese, where we will visit the place where the Games were held every four years to honor Zeus, the original stadiums and the starting line of the race track.

-The tour also includes a visit to the Museum of the Games and the Archaeological Museum of the town that houses important artefacts from the games and the excavations that took place in the entire region.
+The tour also includes a visit to the Museum of the Games and the Archaeological Museum of the town that houses important artifacts from the games and the excavations that took place in the entire region.